HAMPTON ROADS, Va. (WAVY) — With COVID-19 tests in high demand, the state opened nine new community testing centers across Virginia in January.

 “We are tapped out on many different systems, our pharmacies, our hospitals, our urgent care so this is an additional layer,” said Suzi Trotter, the Virginia Department of Health Testing Co-Lead.

-Starting Monday, January 17 it will be open every day except Friday from 9 a.m. to 5:30 p.m. by appointment only.
+It opened January 17 and is available every day except Friday from 9 a.m. to 5:30 p.m.

 Trotter says they don’t expect lines with this appointment-based system and it also ensures everyone with an appointment gets tested.

-While testing is being offered Monday at Norfolk’s Military Circle Mall, CTC services won’t start outside in tents until Tuesday, January 11.
-It’ll have the same hours and appointment process as the one in Newport News.
+CTC testing services at Norfolk’s Military Circle Mall started in the outside tents on Tuesday, January 11.
+It has the same hours and appointment process as the one in Newport News.

 Trotter says they’re opening up appointments continuously throughout the week as they get their space and vendors up.
 She says they have secured funding through the end of the month, then we reevaluate the pilot program.